-- The inherent economic benefits in the ground lease are directly dependent on the success of the constructed project on the premises.
-The problem arises if the project is not successful - The rent that the landlord is receiving from the ground lease is ordinary income for federal and state income tax purposes. - The execution of ground lease and the construction of the building requires a lot of money from the tenant and in this respect, the land lord receive a small cash payment. - The long-term nature of the ground lease places the risk of losing the leased property or sometimes requires the satisfaction of the loan obligation if the ground lease demands the landlord to the landlord's fee interest for the tenant's financing. - Because the landlord is the fee owner of the property, he may be held responsible for governmental agencies for tenant actions that violate applicable laws and to third parties for hazardous substances causes by the tenant.
+- The inherent economic benefits in the ground lease are directly dependent ~n'-i~-success of the constructed project on the premises.
+The problem arises if the project is not successful - The rent that the landlord is receiving from the ground lease is ordinary income for federal and state income tax purposes. - The execution of ground lease and the construction of the building requires a lot of money from the tenant and in this respect, the land lord receive a small cash payment. - The long-term nature of the ground lease places the risk of losing the leased property or sometimes requires the satisfaction of the loan obligation if the